At a Glance

-Appetizers start with things like Buffalo wings, jalepeno poppers, nachos, a BBQ chicken quesadilla, and some perfectly breaded onion rings served with both a BBQ sauce and a yummy cilantro ranch.
+Appetizers start with things like Buffalo wings, jalepeno poppers, nachos, a BBQ chicken quesadilla, chili and soup, and some perfectly breaded onion rings served with both a BBQ sauce and a yummy cilantro ranch.

 They have some salads as a nod to more healthy minded eating but note that one comes with fried chicken on top and the other with pulled pork.
 Yeah, it’s that kind of place.
 And we love them for it.

 Speaking of pulled pork, that’s one of the main events in their BBQ selections, which also includes short ribs, baby back ribs, hot links, and rotisserie chicken.
 The pork was darned-near perfect and their sauces, which include Jack Daniels, Carolina mustard, and smoked onion are fantastic.
 Each of their BBQ selections come with corn bread and a choice of two sides (potatoes, cole slaw, baked beans, corn on the cob, grits, fries, and more).

 Main courses also get the sides and include fried chicken, a couple of different steaks (including a chicken-fried version with country gravy), and blackened salmon on white cheddar and green chili grits.